deduke-men-a-selanna/angel/German-Citizenship.md

 The following requirements must be met:

-* *It is of essential importance that the spouses have been married on the basis of the laws and regulations applicable in Germany.*

-* *It is initially of secondary importance whether the marriage took place abroad or in Germany.*
+* *It is of essential importance that the spouses have been married on the basis of the laws and regulations applicable in Germany.
+(It is initially of secondary importance whether the marriage took place abroad or in Germany.)*

+* *Existence of the marriage at the time of naturalization: Marriage must have existed for at least two years*

+* *independent management of a household in Germany* (Your residence records are in the government system, so this will be an easy requirement to fulfil.)

+* *Residence of at least three years in Germany (non-EU citizens with a valid residence permit)*

 ...

-Your residence records are in the government system, so this will be an easy requirement to fulfil.

 You must prove German language proficiency of at least B1.
 -